Tangerina-PT/English/GTDR_CD.md

-## Going to the doctor / Ir ao médico
+## Going to the doctor / Ir ao médico...

 ### Canta a canção
 **I'm feeling ill** (Estou a sentir-me doente)